 1) Twitter’s Active Users Love Meeting New People

-Of all the social platforms I have experimented with so far, I have found Twitter to be the most welcoming.
-You don’t have to join a group to participate and since every tweet is public it is generally accepted that anyone can jump into a conversation as long as they have something productive to say.
+Of all the social platforms I’ve experimented with so far, Twitter has been the most welcoming.
+You don’t have to join a group to participate.
+And since every tweet is public it’s generally accepted that anyone can jump into a conversation as long as they have something productive to say.

-This has the effect of making the platform feel relaxed – like hanging out at your neighborhood bar in your jeans vs. going to a networking event in a suit.
-Yes, you need to participate to get something out of it, but on Twitter you don’t need a formal introduction and you don’t have to wait for someone to agree to connect with you, you just show up.
+This has the effect of making the platform feel relaxed.
+It’s like hanging out at your neighborhood bar in your jeans vs. going to a networking event in a suit.
+Yes, you need to participate to get something out of it.
+But on Twitter you don’t need a formal introduction and you don’t have to wait for someone to agree to connect with you.
+You just show up and engage.

 2) Twitter is an Incentive to Stay Current

-Active participation on Twitter requires that you come up with relevant information to share every day.
-Although this may seem daunting at first, it is a great way to develop the discipline needed to stay current in your industry – a valuable skill in our fast-paced world.
+Participation on Twitter requires that you come up with relevant information to share every day.
+Although this may seem daunting at first, it’s a great a way to stay current in your industry – a valuable trait in our fast-paced world.

 In addition to staying on top of happenings in your industry, Twitter is also one of the best ways to stay abreast of trending events.
-Again, since everything is public, whenever anything important happens it is the first place people go to chat about it.
+Again, since everything is public, whenever anything important happens it’s the first place people go to chat about it.

-Once you have mastered Twitter, you will find that participation in other networks seems easy because you have already done the hard work.
-Pick the best of what you have chosen to share on Twitter, craft a thoughtful comment about it and post it on LinkedIn or Facebook to stay in front of your contacts there as well.
+Once you’ve mastered Twitter, you will find that participation on other networks seems easy.
+You’ve already done the hard work of curating content.
+Pick the best of what you share on Twitter.
+Then craft a thoughtful comment and post it on LinkedIn or Facebook to stay in front of your contacts there as well.

 3) Twitter Offers Inexpensive Visibility & Validation for SMBs

-Participation in Twitter allows you to build your reputation as a player in your industry regardless of the size of your organization.
-If you spend a little time every day, respectfully engaging with your followers and sharing relevant information, you will become a familiar and trusted presence.
+Twitter allows you to build your reputation as a player in your industry regardless of the size of your organization.
+Spend a little time every day, respectfully engaging with your followers and sharing relevant information.
+Before you know it, you will become a familiar and trusted presence.

-This is a process that takes time, but with a little patience it will become a source of validation.
-Although validation is difficult to quantify it can go a long way toward creating a good impression when someone is just getting to know you.
+This process takes time, but with a little patience it will become a source of validation.
+This is difficult to quantify, but it can go a long way toward creating a good impression when someone is just getting to know you.

 Find a list of the conference attendees and follow them on Twitter.
-When they review your account and see that you are an active, engaging participant they will be more likely to reciprocate.
-Once you are connected strike up a conversation, then invite them to your booth or make arrangements to connect at one of the conference events.
-Now you have turned a cold meeting into a warm one.
+When they review your account and see that you are an active, engaging participant they will be likely to reciprocate.
+Once you’re connected strike up a conversation.
+Then invite them to your booth or make arrangements to connect at one of the conference events.
+Now you’ve turned a cold meeting into a warm one.

 4) Twitter Users Welcome Content to Share

-Due to the real-time, fast-paced nature of Twitter, it is a great place to promote your businesses content.
-While you can certainly share your content on other platforms you typically post it once and wait or pay to promote it.
-On Twitter, however, users are hungry for content and the feed moves so fast that it is generally accepted to post your content multiple times as long as you keep it interesting with different images, text and times of day.
+Due to the real-time, fast-paced nature of Twitter, it’s a great place to promote your businesses content.
+While you can certainly share your content on other platforms you typically post it just once or twice, or pay to promote it.
+On Twitter, however, users are hungry for content.
+The feed moves fast that it’s generally accepted to post your content multiple times.
+Just be sure to keep it interesting with different images, text and times of day.